 Accidents involving elevators and escalators in and around the Los Angeles area are more common than most people realize.
-In many cases, these incidents result in only minor injuries, but that is not always the case.
+These incidents often result in only minor injuries, but that is not always true.
 At JML Law, our Los Angeles elevator and escalator accident attorneys have experience handling complex injury cases.
-If you or a loved one have been injured and need help from a premises liability lawyer to handle your claim, we are standing by to investigate what happened and secure full compensation for your losses.
+Suppose you or a loved one have been injured and need help from a premises liability lawyer to handle your claim.
+In that case, we are standing by to investigate what happened and secure full compensation for your losses.

-Elevators and escalators are pieces of machinery that require constant attention from property owners.
+Elevators and escalators are machinery that require constant attention from property owners.
 Without proper inspections and maintenance, elevators and escalators can cause severe injuries.
-These devices are comprised of many moving parts that must be regularly cared for.
-When any single part of an elevator or escalator is not working properly, this poses a threat to those who use them.
+These devices comprise many moving parts that must be regularly cared for.
+When any piece of an elevator or escalator is not working properly, it threatens those who use it.

 The team at JML Law has experience helping clients who have sustained a wide range of premises liability injuries.
 This includes, but is not limited to, the following:

-We can turn to the California Code of Regulations, Title 8, Division 1, Chapter 4, Subchapter 6, Elevator Safety Orders (ESO) to see the requirements that property owners have when it comes to inspecting these devices.
+We can turn to the California Code of Regulations, Title 8, Division 1, Chapter 4, Subchapter 6, Elevator Safety Orders (ESO) to see the property owners’ requirements when inspecting these devices.
 Currently, inspection is required:

-2. When a device is first installed as new
+2. When a device is first installed as a new.

-4. When the device has been reactivated after being out of service for an extended period of time
+4. When the device has been reactivated after being out of service for an extended period.

 The only people authorized to inspect these devices are safety engineers employed by the State of California and Certified Competent Conveyance Inspectors (CCCI).
 Property owners are required to ensure that inspections happen at the appropriate times.